The Walking Dead: A New Frontier: Development

-Season 3 was planned to tie in all the possible endings that players from previous seasons may have taken, but as well as to draw in new players to the series.
-With the planned influx of new players and those that have transitioned off older consoles and do not have access to save games, Telltale provided a story generator tool that asks the player several questions as to customize a starting point for A New Frontier.
+Season 3 was planned to tie in all the possible endings that players from previous seasons might have taken, as well as draw in new players to the series.
+With the planned influx of new players and those who transitioned off older consoles and did not have access to their save games, Telltale provided a story generator tool that asks the player several questions as to customize a starting point for A New Frontier.
 These questions were developed by evaluating around 40,000 playthroughs that covered Season One and Two, and grouping the general pattern of choices made by players into a total of 42 distinct scenarios, from which they derived questions that would help guide a new player to fall in one of these sets.
 Bruner said they were more looking at patterns of behavior rather than specific decisions that had been made; for example, the decision whether to kill Lee at his request before he turns or leave him at the end of Season One was found to be "representative of some pretty complicated motivations" of the sum of players' choices in the game, and thus wanted this story generator to capture the motivation rather than the result.

 In an interview with IGN, Kirkman stated that the third season would bring the video game closer to the comic book's current time frame at the time of its planned release.
-This season takes place a few years after the second season, and includes a somewhat older Clementine along with AJ, the infant she rescues at the end of Season 2 and now a toddler.
+This season takes place a few years after Season Two, and includes a somewhat older Clementine along with AJ, the infant she rescues at the end of Season Two and now a toddler.
 Clementine is a playable character along with a new character, Javier.
-Telltale adapted its previous data about player choices from the first two seasons, which were saved locally to a player's computer or console, to work with their new cloud-based saving approach, so that these previous choices will affect how the story in the third season will play out.
-The game uses the updated Telltale game engine that it is using for its Batman game.

-During the 2016 PAX Expo, Telltale revealed the third season would be released in November 2016, with the subtitle A New Frontier.
+During PAX 2016, Telltale revealed the third season would be released in November 2016, with the subtitle A New Frontier.
 Telltale later had to delay the first episode's release until December 20, 2016.
 Warner Bros.
 Interactive Entertainment published retail versions of Season 3 as part of a deal with Telltale for Batman that was released in August 2016.
-The physical edition was expected to release on February 24, 2017 in North America and March 3, 2017 in Europe; it contained the first two episodes on disc and through digital codes to redeem the other episodes once they were available.
+The physical edition released on February 24, 2017, in North America and March 3, 2017, in Europe; it contains the first two episodes on disc and digital codes to redeem the other episodes.

-A Nintendo Switch version was scheduled for release in 2020.
+A Nintendo Switch version was released in 2020.